dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 placements                                                 cluster.open-cluster-management.io/v1beta1    true         Placement restores                    crst                           cluster.open-cluster-management.io/v1beta1    true         Restore
 ```
+{{< /collapsable >}}

 Multiple managed clusters may be grouped together into `ManagedClusterSets` for administrative and RBAC purposes.
-RHACM has two pre-defined cluster sets named _Global_ and _Default_, but you might create a cluster set for lifecycle like _Dev_ or cloud like _AWS_ for example.
+RHACM has two pre-defined cluster sets named _Global_ and _Default_.
 All clusters will be in the Global set, and they can be added to at most only one other set.
+You might create a cluster set for lifecycle like _Dev_ or cloud like _AWS_ for example.

 ## Managed Cluster Set Bindings